-Scanning is done in a thread, so you will see results while TreeSize Free is still working.
+Scanning is done in a thread, so you will see results while TreeSize Professional is still working.

-One time purchase (perpetual license) ranging between $25 and $55
+One time purchase (perpetual license) that cost about $60

 analyze-disk-space cleaner disk-analysis disk-maintenance disk-space disk-space-analyzer disk-space-analyzers disk-space-finder disk-space-manager disk-space-usage disk-usage free-disk-space hard-disk hard-disk-utility harddrive used-disk-space

-Make this page better by adding screenshots to TreeSize.
+Make this page better by adding screenshots to TreeSize Professional.